-Cue the student as much as necessary, but continue to give the student an opportunity to respond correctly without a cue.
+Cue the student as much as necessary, but continue to give him or her an opportunity to respond correctly without a cue.
 When the student can point to the word and read it simultaneously, it is not necessary to cue further.